cern-eos/eos/doc/releases/citrine-release.rst

 Introduction
 ------------
-This is the first release targeted for clients to use EOS with XRootD >= 4.2.X.
-It is merged from the Aquamarine Version 0.3.130.
-Main difference to Aquamarine is the use of XRootD 4 and the new tree-based scheduling algorithm.
+This release is based on XRootD V4 and IPV6 enabled.

 ``v4.1.30 Citrine``
 +++++++++++++++++++